-Ethiopia's fight against Malaria started more than half a century ago. " Initially malaria control began as pilot control project in the 1950's and then it was launched as a national eradication campaign in the 60's followed by a control strategy in the 70's."
-[1].
-The effort has seen alternating periods of success and failures.
+Ethiopia's fight against Malaria started more than half a century ago.
+"Initially malaria control began as pilot control project in the 1950's and then it was launched as a national eradication campaign in the 60's followed by a control strategy in the 70's".
 "In 1976 the vertical organization known as the National Organization for the Control of Malaria and Other Vector-borne Diseases (NOCMVD) evolved from the Malaria Eradication Service (MES)" [1].
-As is the case everywhereelse where malaria is endemic, the disease is far from being conquered.
-The agent - plasmodium - has developed resistance to a number of drugs while the vector mosquito has learned to fend off the chemical onslaught launched by humans.
+The effort has seen alternating periods of successes and failures.
+As is the case in all places where malaria is endemic, the disease is far from being conquered.
+The agent - plasmodium - has developed resistance to a number of drugs and the vector mosquito has developed resistance to drug chemicals used to kill it.
 The early 21st century fight in Ethiopia was guided by the Abuja (Nigeria) declaration with the following targets for the year 2005 [2]:

-- At least 60% of children affected by malaria should have access to rapid, adequate and affordable treatment, - At least 60% of those at risk, especially pregnant women and children under five, should benefit from the most appropriate combinations of personal and communal protection, including insecticide treated nets (ITNs), - At least 60% of pregnant women at risk, especially those at first pregnancy, should have access to intermittent preventive treatment.
+- At least 60% of children affected by malaria should have access to rapid, adequate and affordable treatment, - At least 60% of those at risk, especially pregnant women and children under five, should benefit from the most appropriate combinations of personal and communal protection, including insecticide treated nets (ITNs),

+At least 60% of pregnant women at risk, especially those at first pregnancy, should have access to intermittent preventive treatment.

-It is estimated that three-fourths of the land below 2000 meters is malarious with two-thirds of the country's population at risk.
+It is estimated that three-fourths of the land below 2000 meters in Ethiopia is malarious with two-thirds of the country's population at risk.
 [2].
-This makes malaria the number one health problem in Ethiopia with an average of 5 million cases a year [3] and 9.5 million cases per year between 2001-and 2005 [4].
-The disease causes 70,000 deaths each year and accountant for 17% of outpatient visits to health institutions.
-It also accounts for "...15% of admissions and 29% of inpatient deaths" - a figure considered to be too low given that more than a third of the country's population does not have access to health services [4].
-A number of contributing factors have been identified.
+This makes malaria the number one health problem in Ethiopia with an average of 5 million cases a year [3] and 9.5 million cases each year between 2001-and 2005 [4].
+The disease causes 70,000 deaths annually and accounted for 17% of outpatient visits.
+It also accounted for "...15% of admissions and 29% of inpatient deaths" -but these figures considered to be low given that more than a third of the country's population does not have access to health services and cases go unreported [4].
+A number of contributing factors have been identified to explain the high incidence and prevalence rates of malaria in Ethiopia:

-The burden of malaria has been increasing due to a combination of large population movements, increasing largescale epidemics, mixed infections of Plasmodium vivax and P. falciparum, increasing parasite resistance to malaria drugs, vector resistance to insecticides, low coverage of malaria prevention services, and general poverty.
-Outpatient consultations, inpatient admissions and all in-patient deaths have risen by 21-23% over the last five years. ...Ethiopian adults, unlike their counterparts in more endemic areas, have relatively little protective immunity and are also vulnerable to malaria. ...Epidemics, which traditionally occur every five to eight years, are a hallmark of malaria in Ethiopia.
+The burden of malaria has been increasing due to a combination of large population movements, increasing large-scale epidemics, mixed infections of Plasmodium vivax and P. falciparum, increasing parasite resistance to malaria drugs, vector resistance to insecticides, low coverage of malaria prevention services, and general poverty.
+Outpatient consultations, inpatient admissions and all in-patient deaths have risen by 21-23% over the last five years. ...
+Ethiopian adults, unlike their counterparts in more endemic areas, have relatively little protective immunity and are also vulnerable to malaria. ...
+Epidemics, which traditionally occur every five to eight years, are a hallmark of malaria in Ethiopia.
 The epidemic of 1950 is estimated to have caused 3 million cases and resulted in 150,000 deaths.
 Unstable and largely unpredictable malaria epidemiology makes surveillance, information management and logistics for vector control and pharmaceuticals of paramount importance...
 Plasmodium vivax and Plasmodium falciparum comprise 40% and 60% of malaria infections respectively [4]

-Malaria and the timely arrival of rainfall are among the most crucial determinants of economic progress, with GDP growth rising and falling in Ethiopia in the aftermath of a rise or fall in rainfall amounts and the severity of malaria transmissions.
+Malaria (on the negative side) and the timely arrival of rainfall (on the positive side) are among the most crucial determinants of economic performance in Ethiopia with GDP growth rising and falling in Ethiopia in the aftermath of a rise or fall in rainfall amounts and the severity of malaria transmissions.
 The Ministry of Health has summarized the impact of malaria in Ethiopia as follows: